gammasoft71/Examples_Qt/Qt.Widgets/Applications/README.md

 [This folder](.) contains applications examples.

 * [Application](Application/README.md) shows how to create an application with QApplication.
+* [ApplicationAndException](ApplicationAndException/README.md) shows how to create an application with QApplication and how to manage exception.
 * [DarkMode](DarkMode/README.md) shows how to create a dark mode application.

 ## Generate and build